 6. Enlarging school materials does not make them accessible for my child with CVI.
 Using color highlighting and increased spacing/reducing complexity of array (Roman) helps make his school materials accessible.

-8. My child with CVI needs anticipatory language and “radio language” to fill in all of the incidental visual information that his peers get by simply walking into a room and looking around.
+8. My child with CVI needs anticipatory language and “radio language” to understand what comes next, and fill in all of the incidental visual information that his peers get by simply walking into a room and looking around.

-9. When my child is receiving an appropriate eduation – school materials are correctly modified, with regular vision breaks, and appropriate support – you will see a reduction in “behavior.”
+9. When my child is receiving an appropriate eduation – school materials are correctly modified, with regular vision breaks, and appropriate support – you will see decreased “behavior.”